vectordb-io/vtrace/README.md

-# Linux System Runtime Parameter Collection Tool
+# VTrace

-A monitoring tool for collecting and displaying Linux system runtime parameters, designed for AI-assisted operations and maintenance systems.
+A monitoring tool for collecting and displaying operation system runtime parameters and log files, designed for AI-assisted operations and maintenance systems.

 ## Features